42 Yi4 益

 Enlightenment through nine five: Both the donor and recipient will benefit.
 To sincerely and with trust enrich others by making their wishes realised is greatly auspicious.
 This will enrich one’s virtue as well since one will be sincerely paid back with the utmost reverence and trust.
 This way one can win the support of those below and realise one's aspiration as well.
 The hexagram that forms after this line is activated and becomes feminine (i.e. its masculinity is given to those below) is Yi2 (27), to nourish.
 Here those above is obligated to provide those below with food (or jobs) while those below must repay virtue (or contributions) to those above.

 The 6th line

-Text: Not Yi (to enrich) it, perhaps to strike it; the resolution is inconsistent, (which is of) an ominous omen.
+The state is not Yi (to enrich) it, perhaps to strike it.
+The resolution is inconsistent; this is of an ominous omen.

 The enrichment from those above to those below is only of value when it endures.
 Line 6 reaches the end of the hexagram, where the norm of hexagram Yi changes.
 One is unable to keep one’s commitment.
 As a result, this might incur an attack; this is ominous.

 If line 6 changes to feminine (i.e. to hide its masculinity in order to avoid giving it away or acquire more masculinity), it will be attacked.
 The contour of the lines from 1 to 5 is similar to that of trigram Li (clinging, fire), the weapon, and the inner upper trigram Gen denotes a hand.
 Line 5, the king and host line of Yi, grasps the weapon to strike line 6 as its greed would make those above (of the upper trigram) become trigram Kan, the bandit.